microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ## Summary

-This example has demonstrated how to create a glitch-free design using the CLC peripherals on the PIC16F18076 device.
+This example has demonstrated how to create a glitch-free design using the CLC and NCO peripherals on the PIC16F18076 device.